 If you want to go exploring, hop on a bike and ride through the trail that goes through the park.
 You can also explore this place by hitching a ride on the tour boat.

 It’s time to take a trip back to the southwestern region of Minnesota.
-This time around, we’re doing so in order to learn more about Lake Shetek State Park.
+This time around, we’re doing so to learn more about Lake Shetek State Park.

 Our last entry into this article detailing the must-visit beaches in Minnesota can be found in none other than Scenic State Park.